LucasDelfino92/morrowindsharp/setup.md

 - Navigate to the location of mash64.exe (for instance, C:\Games\Morrowind\Mopy\mash64.exe) and double click on it.
 - Click **Apply** and then **OK**.

-### Hiding files and plugins in Mod Organizer 2

-Mod Organizer 2 lets you hide specific files from your installed mods, including anything from meshes to textures, but also plugins.
-This is a especially useful feature when you deactivate certain plugins from a mod but don't want to see them cluttering up your load order.

-- To hide a plugin, right click on your installed mod and select **Information...**.
-- Select the **Filetree** tab.
-- Right click on the plugins, folders, or files you want to hide, and select **Hide**.
-- Mod Organizer 2 will hide the files, and these will no longer affect your game.

-One more quirk about Mod Organizer 2 that we need to talk about is **Overwrite** folder and how it ties together with these tools.
-The **Overwrite** folder is the destiny folder for the output of many of these tools, for instance:

-- Distant Land generation will place its contents here.
-- TES3Merge will place its Merged Objects.esp here.
-- TESTool will place its Merged_Leveled_Lists.esp here.

-Files in the **Overwrite** folder will overwrite all your installed assets and plugins, should they have the same names.

 ## MGE XE

 The Morrowind Graphics Extender XE allows Morrowind to render distant views, scenery shadows, high quality shaders and other features.
 It also supports MWSE 2.1 beta, included as part of the installer, so that the newest Lua gameplay mods work straight away.
 Just like the Morrowind Code Patch, MGE XE can't be installed through Mod Organizer 2.